-All applicants deemed by the Personnel Committee as fully qualified will be ranked and presented to the full member-ship of the Board for their consideration.
+All applicants deemed by the Personnel Committee as fully qualified will be ranked and presented to the full membership of the Board or the Executive Committee for their consideration.

 In the latter case, the Personnel Committee will advertise the position and secure sufficient applications to insure that a qualified applicant is available.